vica-web/i18n/README.md

 <div align="center">

 Designed and maintained as an educational initiative by **Vica Web Solutions**.
-صُمّم ويُطوّر كمبادرة تعليمية من **Vica Web Solutions**.

 </div>